PaloAltoNetworks/pan.dev/products/scm/api/config/setup/setup-api.md

   - API
 ---

-Welcome to the configuration setup APIs.
+Welcome to the Configuration Setup APIs.
 You use these APIs to create and manage devices, folders, labels, snippets, and variables.